rfernan935/rfernanportfolio/README.md

 Multidisciplinary AI professional with a foundation in psychology, neuroscience, and philosophy.
 Specializes in ethical AI, prompt engineering, and human-centered systems.
 Skilled in C++, Python, and large language models (LLMs).
 Creator of Tokenized Morality, a newsletter that translates academic AI ethics into accessible, actionable insight.
 Known for systems thinking, intellectual precision, and the ability to integrate human nuance into technical design.

 ## Featured Projects
+### AI Ethics Essay Newsletter: Tokenized Morality
+Creator and sole author of [Tokenized Morality](https://tokenizedmorality.substack.com/), a newsletter exploring the ethical, psychological, and philosophical stakes of emerging AI.
+Essays balance scholarly rigor with accessibility, engaging both technical and general audiences.
+Positions AI development within a broader human values framework.

+### GPT Prompt Engineering
+Developed a personalized GPT-based instance for advanced prompt engineering and instructional design.
+Created layered prompts for role-based reasoning, ethical analysis, and creative ideation.
+Utilized skills in token control, context injection, and hybrid narrative-logic structures for use in AI tutoring, content generation, and applied research.

 ### C++ Projects
 Simulator and minigame programs that demonstrate mastery of essential C++.
 [GitHub Repo](https://github.com/rfernan935/rfernanportfolio/tree/main/Coding%20Projects/C%2B%2B)